astauf03/spatial-analysis-portfolio/README.md

 ---

 ## About
-I’m a spatial data analyst with experience in **urban spatial analysis, GIS workflows, and visualization** using Esri tools.
+I’m a spatial data analyst with experience in **urban spatial analysis, GIS workflows, and visualization** using Esri tools and data analytical langauges like R and Python.
 My work focuses on connecting spatial data to insights about neighborhood structure, land use, and community change.
 I am interested in the nighttime culture and economies, and empowering cities with tools for 24-hour operation.

 - 📍 Based in Philadelphia
-- 🖥️ Tools: ArcGIS Pro, ArcGIS Online, Python, ModelBuilder, R, SQL
+- 🖥️ Tools: ArcGIS Pro, Python, ModelBuilder, R, SQL
-- 📫 Contact: [Your Email or LinkedIn]
+- 📫 Contact: [astauf03@upenn.edu]

 ---